Nonparametric Analysis of Random Utility Models: Statistical Testing

 \begin{thm} Choose $\tau _{N}$ so that $\tau _{N}\downarrow 0$ and $\sqrt{N} \tau _{N}\uparrow \infty $.
 Also, let $\Omega $ be diagonal, where all the diagonal elements are positive.
 Then under Assumptions \ref{ass1} and \ref{ass:samping}

-where $\hat{c}_{1-\alpha }$ is the $1-\alpha $ quantile of $\tilde{J} _{N}(\tau _{N})$, $0\leq \alpha \leq \frac{1}{2}$. \end{thm} While it is obvious that our tightening contracts the cone, the result depends on a more delicate feature, namely that we (potentially) turn non-binding inequalities from the $\mathcal{H}$-representation into binding ones but not vice versa.
+where $\hat{c}_{1-\alpha }$ is the $1-\alpha $ quantile of $\tilde{\mathcal J}_N$, $0\leq \alpha \leq \frac{1}{2}$. \end{thm} While it is obvious that our tightening contracts the cone, the result depends on a more delicate feature, namely that we (potentially) turn non-binding inequalities from the $\mathcal{H}$-representation into binding ones but not vice versa.
 This feature is not universal to cones as they get contracted.
 Our proof establishes that it generally obtains if $\Omega $ is the identity matrix and all corners of the cone are acute.
-In this paper's application, we can further exploit the cone's geometry to extend the result to any diagonal $\Omega $.
-Our method immediately applies to other testing problems featuring $\mathcal{V}$ -representations if analogous features can be verified.
+In this paper's application, we can further exploit the cone's geometry to extend the result to any diagonal $\Omega $.\footnote{It is possible to replace $\Omega$ with its consistent estimator and retain uniform asymptotic validity, if we further impose a restriction on the class of distributions over which we define the size of our test.
+Note, however, that our $\mathcal P$ in our Theorem \ref{thm1} (and its variants in Theorems \ref{thmSM} and \ref{thmEC}) allows for some elements of the vector $\pi$ being zeros.
+This makes the use of the reciprocals of estimated variances for the diagonals of the weighting matrix potentially problematic, as it invalidates the asymptotic uniform validity since the required triangular CLT does not hold under parameter sequences where the elements of $\pi$ converge to zeros.
+The use of fixed $\Omega$, which we recommend in implementing our procedure, makes contributions from these terms asymptotically negligible, thereby circumventing this problem.} Our method immediately applies to other testing problems featuring $\mathcal{V}$ -representations if analogous features can be verified.